-That’s why application performance management (APM) systems exist.
-A major area in the field of IT and systems management, these tools can monitor and manage the performance of software deployed within a business.
+That’s why application performance management (APM) software exists.
+A major area in the field of IT infrastructure management, these tools can monitor and manage the performance of software deployed within a business.
 The aim of APM solutions is to detect and diagnose application performance issues as soon as possible, enabling them to be solved more quickly, thus saving money in the long run.
 Here are some of the best APM offerings out there.

 Track performance issues in real-time

 Platforms: Desktop | Key features: Performance management for cloud, mobile, SaaS and data centre applications | Dashboards: Yes | Free trial: Free version available

 Correlsense is a company that offers a number of application performance management technologies, and SharePath is the firm’s leading product, designed for business and IT managers who use complex software on a daily basis.

 The platform provides users with a complete picture of the service and performance levels of key enterprise applications.
 It can be used with applications split across areas such as mobile, SaaS, cloud, data centre and legacy platforms.
 SharePath monitors apps in real-time, so you don’t have to worry about issues being missed.